-Uncover strengths, weaknesses and opportunities in your end-to-end AML and Compliance Risk processes, systems and models
+Uncover strengths, weaknesses and opportunities in your end-to-end Compliance Risk processes, systems and models.

 With the support of our experts, our clients use our Applied Intelligence AML Health Check to uncover their strengths and weaknesses within their processes and procedures and challenges them to strategically evaluate and create opportunities for development and growth.

 With a clearer understanding of what is going, we are able to support our clients to uncover potential areas for remediation and optimisation across their end-to-end AML compliance programs.

 Governance is the set of rules and practices that direct the relationship between all business stakeholders.
 AML Governance is based on a three-line of defence approach: First line is responsible for the implementation of AML/CTF procedures and controls, as well as for a comprehensive ML/TF Risk Assessment and risk management.
 Second line responsibility rests with Group Compliance in line with the Instruction for Compliance.
 Third line responsibility rests with Group Internal Audit being responsible for independent control and evaluation.

 Underpinning the entire AML process, it is essential to undertake thorough risk identification in order to comply with regulatory standards and ensure financial institutions are following governance best practice.

 Regulations require financial institutions to put in place a robust process for AML program.
 Data quality should be a fundamental part of any financial institution’s strategy, including financial crime risk management.
 Data quality gaps may lead to AML regulatory breaches and result in financial institutions reputational damage, fines, loss of consumer confidence, and even personal accountability.